tejalghimire700-jpg/tejalghimire700/README.md

 * [ ] Build more real-world projects
 * [ ] Improve JavaScript skills
-* [ ] Learn React more deeply
+* [ ] Learn React deeply
-* [ ] Build better responsive websites
+* [ ] Create better responsive websites
 * [ ] Improve Git & GitHub workflow
 * [ ] Contribute to open-source projects
-* [ ] Create projects that solve real problems
+* [ ] Build projects that solve real problems

 ---

-## 💡 What I Believe
+## 💻 My Development Philosophy

+> **Build → Learn → Improve → Repeat**

-> **"The best way to learn programming is to build."**
+I believe the best way to learn programming is by actually building things.

-Every project is an opportunity to learn something new, improve my skills, and become a better developer.

 ---

+## 📌 GitHub

+I use GitHub to document my projects, experiment with new technologies, and track my development journey.

+Feel free to explore my repositories!

+---

-## 🤝 Let's Connect
+## 🤝 Connect With Me

-If you're interested in technology, programming, or building projects, feel free to explore my repositories and connect with me.
+If you're interested in programming, technology, or building projects, feel free to connect with me.

-**Thanks for visiting my profile! ⭐**

 ---